2010 MONTANA COWBOY HALL OF FAME INDUCTEE

 After a long battle with cancer, M. M. Hori died on November 21, 1931, in the apartment he shared with his wife.
 He was buried in a beautifully wooded private plot on his ranch.
 On May 17, 1954, his remains were moved to the Whitefish Cemetery when the land changed owners.

-Mr. Walter Sayer, Chairman of the Board of the Stumptown Historical Society, says of Mokaturo, “Hori got Whitefish through the Depression because of the work he could offer to those suffering from job losses.”
+Mr. Walter Sayer, Chairman of the Board of the Stumptown Historical Society, says of Mokutaro, “Hori got Whitefish through the Depression because of the work he could offer to those suffering from job losses.”